 There are several key steps to make a good brioche.
 The first is to add the butter a few pieces at a time.
 If you add all of the butter to the dough at once, the butter will not be incorporated properly and the dough will become a gloopy mess.
 The second is to chill the dough overnight.
 Doing so allows the gluten to fully develop and chills the butter, making it easier to shape.
 You can chill the dough for up to two days.

 When you are ready to prepare the maple custard brioche tarts with caramelized pears, remove the dough from the fridge and portion it into 12 equal portions.
 If you want to be exact, use a scale to weigh each portion.
-Roll each portion into a smooth ball, cover and let it rise for about 2 hours.
+Roll each portion into a smooth ball, cover, and let it rise for about 2 hours.

 Meanwhile, make the filling.
 I recently read an article on when you should vanilla beans or vanilla extract.
 Long story short, you want to use vanilla beans when vanilla is the main flavor.
 This maple vanilla custard is the perfect example.
-You can also prepare the custard the day before, just make sure to cover the custard with plastic wrap directly on top to prevent a skin from forming.
+You can also prepare the custard the day before, just make sure to cover the custard with plastic wrap directly on top to prevent skin from forming.

-Peel and slice pears, gently tossing them with brown sugar and cinnamon.
+Peel and slice pears, gently tossing them with sugar and cinnamon.
 I used Bosc pears but Anjou and Bartletts are also fine choices.